muunkky/hottopoteto/docs/concepts/architecture.md

 - **New Domains**: Create new domains by extending the domain system
 - **New Plugins**: Create new plugins to add link types and capabilities
-- **New Storage Adapters**: Create new storage adapters for different backends
+- **New Storage Links**: Create new links for the storage domain for different backends
 - **Custom Link Types**: Register new link types for specialized tasks
 - **Recipe Templates**: Create reusable recipe templates for common patterns
 - **Packages**: Distribute extensions as installable packages